RU09342-Spring2023/lab-3-timers-LukeMiletta/3. Design Challenge Button Based Delay/README.md

 - How are the peripherals configured (what modes, what settings)?
 - What design considerations did you have to take to account for things like the timer rollover?
 - How should the user use your code?

+REPORT

+Question 1
+- My code has four different interuupts that are being used. one of the inturrupts basically resets the code to the default stage.
+The port 2 intuurept basically tells how long the button has been pressed down for.
+Then i have two timer inturrups where it calculates how long the button has been pressed and then used that to have the led blink at that specific speed.

+Question 2
+- I have the pin 6 as the green led that will be blinking.
+I also have the pin 3 as the button that will be held down to see how long the led will blink.
+Then finally pin one will be the reset where it put it at the defalut speed.

+Question 3

+- The hardest part was making how long you held down the button to make that transfer into the speed of the led.

+Question 4
+- The user basically holds down the right button as long as they want then the button will blink at the speed that the user held down the button.